Jayson Gaddis: Founder of The Relationship School

 50:51.51 – Brian David Crane

-First allowed on ah you know unsupervised play like to you know or just to be unsupervised.
-Let’s say like you know just to walk to the grocery store.
-What? not and it’s Peter Gray what you sent me on the ah the professor of play from Boston college.
+First allowed on unsupervised play like to or just to be unsupervised.
+Let’s say just to walk to the grocery store.
+What not?
+And it’s Peter Gray what you sent me on the professor of play from Boston college.

 50:55.15 – Jayson Gaddis